PatrickImperato/aireliabilitydebrief/README.md

 # AI Is Not The Hard Part Reliability Is

-A reliability first architecture for AI assisted training debrief generation in secure simulator environments.
+Reliable AI system architecture for structured training debrief generation in secure simulator environments.

 Author
 Patrick Imperato